Skip to main content

 Recommended Readings

-A Look at Health Care Management and Nutrition
+Health Care Management Technology: Tools and Tips

 Sources:

-Human Resource Certification Institute, Professional in Human Resources®
+HR Certification Institute, Professional in Human Resources

 Indeed, Learn About Being an HR Manager